D00mch/Drakulus/README.md

 ## Dijkstra implementation

-Using an optimized implementation without infinities in the initial queue.
+Using an optimized implementation without infinities in the initial queue, having `O(E * Log V)`.

 [Practical optimizations and infinite graphs](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm#cite_note-felner-9).

+## Eccentricity calculation approach

+Memoization is used with eccentricity function to avoid recalculations for radius and diameter.

+Cache is a simple LRU with 512 threshold.
+Depending on the real use this could be tweaked.

 ## Notes:

-1. You have a typo in test
+#### You have a typo in test
 ```
 1. Extend the graph definition to include a weight between graph edges`
 ```
 It should be `between graph vertices`

-2. Don't know for sure whether I should implementat dfs/bfs for my graph representation.
+#### Don't know for sure whether dfs/bfs should be supported.